 The Health Benefits of Meditation

-Meditation, described by Better Health Channel as the ‘focusing of attention to bring about feelings of calm and heightened energy and awareness’ (2015), can help to reduce anxiety and stress.
+Meditation, which described by Better Health Channel (2015) as the ‘focusing of attention to bring about feelings of calm and heightened energy and awareness’, can help to reduce anxiety and stress.

 (Better Health Channel 2015)

-Medical professionals have actually been able to detect the changes in brain activity that take place while meditating with EEG (electroencephalography) and MRI (magnetic resonance imaging) technology (Better Health Channel, 2015).
+Medical professionals are able to detect the changes in brain activity that take place while meditating using electroencephalography (EEG) and magnetic resonance imaging (MRI) technology (Better Health Channel 2015).

-Similarly, a systematic review of mindfulness-based interventions in healthcare was completed by Gotink et al. (2015).
+Similarly, a systematic review of mindfulness-based interventions in healthcare was completed by Gotink et al. in 2015.

-A systematic review of mind-body interventions to relieve anxiety in pregnancy was carried out by Marc et al. (2011).
+A systematic review of mind-body interventions to relieve anxiety in pregnancy was carried out by Marc et al. in 2011.

 This review indicated that mind-body approaches could possibly help to reduce anxiety in pregnancy.
-However, conclusive evidence was limited due to the blinding and randomisation methods utilised during trials (2011).
+However, conclusive evidence was limited due to the blinding and randomisation methods utilised during trials (Marc et al. 2011).

 Similarly, Salhofer et al. (2016) completed a systematic review that found there to be insufficient quality evidence to conclude or evaluate the effect of meditation on people with haematological malignancies.

-Bloack and Slavich stated in their systematic review of randomised controlled trials (RCTs) that:
+Bloack and Slavich (2016) stated in their systematic review of randomised controlled trials that:

 ‘The findings suggest possible effects of mindfulness meditation on specific markers of inflammation, cell-mediated immunity, and biological ageing, but these results are tentative and require further replication.’

-Additionally, Goyal et al. (2014) describe that meditation is a skill that requires a professional or expert guidance and training to achieve competency.
-Thereby, the amount of practice that a person has with meditation and the qualifications of their instructor is likely to affect the health outcomes of meditating (Goyal et al. 2014).
+Additionally, Goyal et al. (2014) describe meditation as a skill that requires professional or expert guidance and training to achieve competency.
+Thereby, the amount of practice that a person has with meditation along with the qualifications of their instructor are likely to affect the health outcomes of meditating.

 Thus, Goyal et al. (2014) convey that health professionals should discuss meditation programs to prevent stress for clients.